List of shopping centres in Greater Longueuil: Place Longueuil

 Place Longueuil is a shopping mall located in Longueuil, Quebec, Canada.
 The major stores are IGA Extra, Winners/HomeSense and, to a lesser extent, St-Hubert and Sports Experts.

 Place Longueuil opened on November 2, 1966.
-It inaugurated with 50 stores including Steinberg, Miracle Mart and the Royal Bank of Canada.
+It inaugurated with 50 stores including Steinberg, Miracle Mart, Royal Bank of Canada and Birks.

 Place Longueuil and its 60 shops were destroyed on October 6, 1979, by a major fire.
 The damage was estimated at 15 million $ and more than 20,000 people watched the shopping mall burned.
 It took five fire departments to extinguish the blaze and three firemen were briefly injured.
 Unlike the shops, Steinberg's and Miracle Mart were spared due to the presence of fire sprinkler systems in their stores.

 The mall was rebuilt and reopened on April 8, 1981, with 90 stores.

 Miracle Mart was renamed M in 1986 and the chain finally went under in 1992.
 After M closed, Zellers took the location of M and remained there until its own closure in 2012 and its subsequent replacement by Target the following year.

 In February 2011, it was announced that Homburg Canada would succeed over Cogir as manager of Place Longueuil.
 The transaction took effect a couple of days later.
 As of 2017, Place Longueuil was owned and operated by Cominar.
 In early 2022, Groupe Mach acquired 25% of Cominar's portfolio including Place Longueuil.